jonwillits/intro_to_bcs/CH6/lab6.md

 ### 2.1.
 Does the scene from “The Office” demonstrates operant conditioning or classical conditioning?
 Explain why.
 (2 PTS)

 ### 2.2.
+Are the scenes from “The Big Bang Theory” demonstrating operant conditioning or classical conditioning?
+(2 PTS)

-If the scene is classical conditioning, label what elements represent the
+### 2.3.
+For the movie that was classical conditioning, label what elements represent the
 - unconditioned stimulus (US) (2 PTS)
 - unconditioned response (UR) (2 PTS)
 - conditioned stimulus (CS) (2 PTS)
 - conditioned response (CR) (2 PTS)

-### 2.2 continued.
-If the scene is operant conditioning, which of the followiing does it demonstrate (2 POINTS), and why?
+### 2.4 For the movie that was operant conditioning, which of the followiing does it demonstrate (2 POINTS), and why?
 (6 POINTS)
 - positive reinforcement
 - positive punishment
 - negative reinforcement
 - negative punishment

-### 2.3.
-Are the scenes from “The Big Bang Theory” demonstrating operant conditioning or classical conditioning?
-(2 PTS)

-### 2.4.
-Based on your answer to 2.3, label the parts and explain the way you did for either 2.2 (8 POINTS)

 ## 3. Personal conditioning (30 PTS TOTAL)
 ### 3.1.
 Describe a behavior of your own, and how you would like it to change (2 PTS)